Changissnz/nu_merchant_principal/README.md

 Is pride something like a business that can grow larger than its respective source?
-Businesses that were able to grow also tend to preserve their brand, their "image" and "values" as makings out of predominantly their independently adopted practices, per se.
+Businesses that were able to grow also tended to preserve their brand, their "image" and "values" as makings out of predominantly their independently adopted practices, per se.
 A category of alliance, on the spectrum of absolute adversary to absolute